openownership/data-standard/docs/standard/modelling/information-updates.rst

 ------------------------
 The minimal requirements stated above MUST be met.

-The lifecycle of a record about an element (entity, person or relationship) within a beneficial ownership network is represented by a series of Statements:
+The life cycle of a record about an element (entity, person or relationship) within a beneficial ownership network is represented by a series of Statements:

 * The ``recordId`` of each element of a beneficial ownership network MUST be stable over time.
 That is: when the details of an element change, or are confirmed, the new Statement generated must contain the same ``recordId`` as in the outdated Statement.